 On July 23, 2021, the Company entered into an option agreement (the "Agreement") with Revelo as a subsidiary of Austral Gold Limited ("Austral") that grants Austral an option to earn up to an 80% joint venture ownership interest in two of the projects named Cerro Blanco and Morros Blancos (collectively, the "Properties") held by the Company.
-Subsequent to March 31, 2023, the option agreement was amended to exclude the Cerro Blanco property (see Note 8).
+During the three months ended June 30, 2023, the option agreement was amended to exclude the Cerro Blanco property.
+Subsequent to June 30, 2023, the Agreement expired.